katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.6.rst

 * The ``k8s`` lookup plugin now supports all Kubernetes resources including those from Custom Resource Definitions and aggregated API servers.
 This includes all OpenShift resources.
 * The ``k8s`` lookup plugin may not accept resources where the ``api_version`` has been changed to match the shortened version in the Kubernetes Python client.
 You should now specify the proper full Kubernetes ``api_version`` for a resource.
-* The ``k8s`` lookup plugin will no longer remove secrets from the Ansible return values (and by extension the log).
+* The ``k8s`` lookup plugin will no longer remove secrets from the Assible return values (and by extension the log).
 In order to prevent secret values in a task from being logged, specify the ``no_log`` parameter on the task block.

 Porting custom scripts